Free domestic shipping on all orders over $75

 The best hiking socks provide adequate cushioning compared to regular socks, making them more comfortable for walking on uneven terrain.
 The cushioning reduces friction, absorbing the impact of each step.
 This helps support your feet better throughout the journey.

-"Water Movement" essentially means that moisture is drawn away from the surface of your skin and which gives you a drier feel no matter how intense the hike or how hot it is outside.
+Moisture control, or wicking, essentially means that moisture is drawn away from the surface of your skin and which gives you a drier feel no matter how intense the hike or how hot it is outside.
+The miracle of merino wool is that is doesn't simply wick moisture from your skin to the next surface causing wet shoes; Point6 merino wool converts the moisture to vapor which then evaporates.
 This quality keeps your feet fresh and comfortable for longer walks on different surfaces, making them ideal for various terrains and temperatures.

 Compression

 Compression is key when it comes to strenuous outdoor activities such as through hiking.
-And that’s why it’s so important to have a compression sock when hiking.
+And that’s why it’s so important to have a merino wool compression sock when hiking.

 Not only do compression socks provide extra support when you’re trekking on challenging terrain, but they also help prevent fatigue and any minor muscle discomfort.
 Unlike traditional socks, compression hiking socks are engineered to give your feet and ankles more support while helping increase blood flow and circulation.